nidhyak/tools_lab_2/03_security_incident_response_management/homework/README.rst

 Threat Analysis
 ~~~~~~~~~~~~~~~
-Examining the event logs indicated that user was attemping to perform SQL injection to query for unauthorised information from Feb 26, 2019, 6:48:14 PM to 6:49:12 PM, with the source IP "172.16.11.37" which indicated that the offense was conducted within the network of the TP.
+Examining the event logs indicated that a user was attempting to perform SQL injection to query for unauthorised information from Feb 26, 2019, 6:48:14 PM to 6:49:12 PM, with the source IP "172.16.11.37" which indicated that the offense was conducted within the network of the Temasek Polytechnic (TP).
 This traffic was intercepted by Bluecoat Server which had dropped the potentially malicious SQL request issued from this user.

-Current investigation indicated that the IP was used in the school IBM-QRADAR lab.
-Typically commands such as HTTP_GET_SQL_Unionselect does not necessarily indicate an attack, however it is followed by SQL injection in the context of the login page, hence the severity of the offense is 9.
+Typically commands such as HTTP_GET_SQL_Unionselect does not necessarily indicate an attack, however it was followed by SQL injection at the login page, hence the severity of the offense was given a rating of 9.

 Recommendation
 ~~~~~~~~~~~~~~
-This incident is escalated to TP IBM Qradar lab to identify the actual user ID by the lab server logs or checking the sign-in entries for further actions.
-Given that the severity of the issue is HIGH (9), it is recommended that the raw traffic packets containing exact SQL commands issued by user are to be fetched from IBM X-force database to be passed to the Tier 2 - Triage team for further analysis.
+Current investigation indicates that the source IP is located in TP IBM-QRADAR lab.
+This incident is escalated to TP IBM QRadar lab to identify the actual user ID by the lab server logs and to cross check with the lab’s physical sign-in entries.
+Given that the severity of the issue is HIGH (9), it is recommended that the raw traffic packets containing exact SQL commands issued by this user are to be fetched from IBM X-force database to be passed to the Tier2 - Triage team for further analysis.

 .. raw:: pdf